-Water Levels to remain high during seasonal rise
+Water levels to remain high during seasonal rise

 Assistance is supplemental to local and state efforts and normally at the request of the state's governor or local municipality.

-In addition, citizens of Indiana and Michigan may decide to work on personal construction projects to alleviate erosion or flooding, which could potentially impact the nation's rivers, streams, wetlands and other aquatic resources that may require a permit from the Corps of Engineers' Regulatory Office.
+In addition, citizens of Indiana and Michigan may decide to work on personal construction projects to alleviate erosion or flooding, which could potentially impact the nation's rivers, streams, wetlands and other aquatic resources that may require a permit from the Army Corps' regulatory office.

-To find more information about Great Lakes high water, emergency management and the permit process visit this link: https://www.lre.usace.army.mil/About/Great-Lakes-High-Water/ which includes information about how to protect property and investments along the coast and related Corps programs and authorities.
+To find more information about Great Lakes high water, emergency management and the permit process visit www.lre.usace.army.mil/about/great-lakes-high-water/ which includes information about how to protect property and investments along the coast and related Army Corps programs and authorities.